 Rice Milk: Though rice milk is highest in sugary carbohydrates, it’s the milk substitute that Dean recommends most often to her allergy-prone clients.
 “Some people who have problems with milk also have issues with soy and nuts, and rice milk is really benign,” she says.

 Soymilk: Soymilk is high in fiber and contains plenty of protein.
 It has a fuller flavor than rice milk, and the better brands can hold their own in tea or coffee.
 It does have its detractors, though.
-Ron Schmid, ND, author of The Untold Story of Milk (New Trends Publishing, 2009), believes that because the soy in soymilk has not been fermented (like miso, tofu and other traditional Asian soy foods), there’s a risk that soy estrogens will depress thyroid function.
+Ron Schmid, ND, author of The Untold Story of Milk, believes that because the soy in soymilk has not been fermented (like miso, tofu and other traditional Asian soy foods), there’s a risk that soy estrogens will depress thyroid function.

 Hemp Milk: Hemp milk seems likely to emerge as a real winner in the competition between milk substitutes.
 It has a growing legion of fans — both for its flavor and texture (smooth, rich, plenty of body) and for its impressive nutritional profile: One cup contains 46 percent of your daily calcium requirement, along with a wealth of other vitamins, minerals, and essential omega-3 and -6 fatty acids.